pivotal/docs-tap/scc/parameters-reference.hbs.md

 ## deliverable

-The `deliverable` resource is responsible for creatiing a `Deliverable` object that represents the intention of delivering to the cluster the configuration that is produced by the supply chain.
+The `deliverable` resource is responsible for creating a `Deliverable` object that represents the intention of delivering to the cluster the configuration that is produced by the supply chain.